cdelker/schemdraw/docs/SchemDraw.md

 ### Label element

-The LABEL element can be used to add a label to a blank space, such as marking the voltage between output terminals
+The LABEL element can be used to add a label anywhere.
+The GAP_LABEL is like an "invisible" element, which can be used for marking the voltage between output terminals.

 ![](img/label.png)